 Most local libraries have children’s sections and many also offer free story hours for little ones.
 (In Maine, you can find the public library nearest you here.)
 Visit the library and let your child pick some books to take home, and don’t forget to choose a book for yourself, too.

 You’ve probably heard that it’s important to read aloud to your child everyday for at least 15 minutes.
 Find some time to read books you enjoy and make it part of your daily routine.
 When your child sees you reading on your own, they see that reading is an important (and fun!) priority.

 Keep books as handy as toys.

 Put books where your child can reach them and look at them on their own.
-A basket on the floor or a low shelf works well.
+A basket on the floor or a sturdy, low shelf works great.

 Do you have some suggestions for ways to create a reader-friendly home?
 Share your thoughts with us on Facebook.
 Other parents and caregivers will benefit from your ideas.